jlpteaching/gem5-assignment-template/assignment-0/assignment.md

 You can pass your input arguments to your configuraion script following the path to your configuration script. gem5 will then capture that part of the command line and pass it to your configuration script.
 You will then have to parse that part of the command line to read your input arguments from the command line.
-Below is how you can invoke gem5 with the flags we discussed before and input arguments to your conifuration script.
+Below is how you can invoke gem5 with the flags we discussed before and input arguments to your configuration script.

 ```shell
 gem5 [-re] {path to your configuration script} [input arguments to your configuration script]